-As I told it is important to know the pros and cons of VBA data type we are going to use.
-For an example look at the below code.
+As I told, it is important to know the pros and cons of the VBA data type we are going to use.
+For example, look at the below code.

 Sub OverFlowError_Example1() Dim Number As Byte Number = 256 MsgBox Number End Sub

 For the variable “Number,” I have assigned the value as 256.
 When I run this code, we will get the below error.

 This is because the data type Byte can hold values from 0 to 255.
 So it causes an error.
 To fix the error, either we have to change the data type, or we have to reduce the value we have assigned to the variable “Number.”